 The vote of a majority of the outstanding shares entitled to vote at the meeting is necessary for the election of each director standing for election.
-Accordingly, for purposes of the election of directors, abstentions and broker non-votes will have the effect of a vote against the election of such director.
+Accordingly abstentions and broker non-votes will have the effect of a vote against the election of such director.